 Julie has worked on reception at our clinic since 2002.
 Julie enjoys providing quality customer service to all the patients ensuring they feel welcomed to the clinic.
 She also lives in Eltham and has been an active member of the local community for the last 26 years.

-Eloise is a second year Osteopathy student currently studying at RMIT University.
-Eloise is enjoying seeing how a clinic works from the minute a patient walks through the door to the time they leave, and ensuring patients receive a warm welcome and a friendly goodbye.
+Eloise is a fourth year Osteopathy student currently studying at RMIT University.
+She thoroughly enjoys her time seeing how a clinic works from the minute a patient walks through the door to the time they leave, and ensuring patients receive a warm welcome and a friendly goodbye.

 When she’s not working at the clinic or attending university, Eloise enjoys spending time outside with her 2 dogs and leading an active and healthy lifestyle.
-She keeps herself busy with her love of sports, especially basketball, as well as water skiing and snowboarding.
+She keeps herself busy by regularly attending the gym and with her love of sports, especially basketball and water skiing.
+She’s a keen supporter of the mighty Hawks, and enjoys going to football games on weekends.

 75. Guiney PA, Chou R, Vianna A, Lovenheim J. (2005).
 “Effects of osteopathic manipulative treatment on pediatric patients with asthma: a randomized controlled trial.”
 J Am Osteopath Assoc Jan; 105(1):7-12. https://www.ncbi.nlm.nih.gov/pubmed/15710659